#[repr(transparent)]pub struct Id<T: ?Sized, O: Ownership> { /* private fields */ }Expand description

 If said API is a normal Objective-C method, you probably want to use

-Id::retain_autoreleased
+Id::retain_autoreleased instead.

 that.

-if the pointer was null.
+Returns None if the pointer was null.

 Safety